On the Convergence of Experience Replay in Policy Optimization: Characterizing Bias, Variance, and Finite-Time Convergence: Problem Description

-Assumption~\ref{assumption 1} is a standard assumption that is often used in stochastic approximation analysis. \ref{assumption 1} was originally introduced by~\cite{robbins1951stochastic} and it is defined based on the bound of the $L_2$ norm inducing a metric $d(X, Y) = \Vert X - Y \Vert_2$.
-It states that the classical PG estimator, denoted by $\widehat{\nabla\mu}^{PG}(\pmb\theta)$, is unbiased and has bounded variance.
-The first two items in \ref{assumption 2} are standard assumptions on the regularity of the MDP problem and the parameterized policy, which are the same conditions used in many recent studies \citep{wu2020finite,zhang2020global,kumar2019sample}.
-The third item is adopted from \cite{xu2020improving} which holds for any smooth policy with bounded action space or Gaussian policy; see Lemma 1 in \cite{xu2020improving}.
-The independence assumption~\ref{assumption 3} does not hold in practice, but it is a standard used to deal with convergence bounds for infinite-horizon MDP problems~\citep{kumar2019sample,wang2020neural,qiu2021finite}.
+The uniform bound assumption for reward function in \ref{assumption 2} (i) is commonly used in most RL studies \citep{wu2020finite,zhang2020global,kumar2019sample}.
+The first two items in \ref{assumption 2} (ii) are standard assumptions on the regularity of the MDP problem and the parameterized policy, which are the same conditions used in many recent studies \citep{wu2020finite,zhang2020global,kumar2019sample}.
+The third item in \ref{assumption 2} (ii) is adopted from \cite{xu2020improving} which holds for any smooth policy with bounded action space and Gaussian policy; see justification in \cite{xu2020improving}.
+The uniform ergodicity assumption~\ref{assumption 3} is a commonly used assumption that implies long-term stability in the sense that the Markov chain has a stationary distribution to which it will converge, regardless of the initial state.
+This assumption has been adopted by \citet{xu2020improving,wu2020finite,bhandari2018finite,zou2019finite}, which holds for any time-homogeneous Markov chain with finite-state space or any uniformly ergodic Markov chain with general state space.

 The uniform boundedness of the reward function $r(\pmb{s},\pmb{a})$ in Assumption~\ref{assumption 2}(i) also implies that the absolute value of the Q-function is upper bounded by $\frac{U_r}{1-\gamma}$, since by definition